 Canada Place is the name of a tourist and business complex located beside the waterfront in downtown Vancouver, British Columbia.
 It's also the name of the road where the complex is located.
-The area is very popular and offers wonderful views of Burrard Inlet, Stanley Park and the North Shore Mountains.
+The area is very popular and offers wonderful views of Burrard Inlet, Stanley Park, and the North Shore Mountains.
 It also offers an attractive waterfront walking and cycling path that connects Canada Place to Stanley Park and beyond.

 Canada Place and the seaside walking route are great places for photographers, providing continuous views of the ocean and many interesting scenes to photograph.
 All of the photos in this article were taken by me during my visits to the area.

 The path to Stanley Park is a little over two kilometres long and is paved, flat and wide.
-There are lots of places to sit, rest and enjoy the scenery along the way.
+There are lots of places to sit, rest, and enjoy the scenery along the way.
 The journey can be extended by continuing through the park, following the seawall path around the park or even travelling along the full length of the 28 km seaside path.

 Stanley Park is a major tourist attraction in Vancouver.
 It's a wonderful place to explore nature and contains many facilities and items of interest to visitors.

 The pier at Canada Place is a cruise ship terminal and has a promenade for walkers.
-The most famous landmark in the area is the five huge sails on the pier, which are a symbol of British Columbia maritime history.
+The most famous landmark in the area is the five huge sails on the pier, which are a symbol of British Columbia's maritime history.

 Canada Place History, Facilities, and Attractions

 The original Canada Place was built on the pre-existing pier and was the Canadian pavilion for Expo '86.
 Since that time the complex has been modified and expanded.
-The area contains the Vancouver Convention Centre, the World Trade Centre office complex, a luxury hotel (the Pan Pacific), a marina, a float plane terminal, restaurants, cafes and a gift shop.
+The area contains the Vancouver Convention Centre, the World Trade Centre office complex, a luxury hotel (the Pan Pacific), a marina, a float plane terminal, restaurants, cafes, and a gift shop.

 The promenade along the pier is attractive and is decorated with flowers and other plants.
 A walk along the promenade provides some lovely views.
 The pier contains a display about Canadian history and geography known as "The Canadian Trail".
 There are thirteen sections to this trail in order to represent Canada's ten provinces and three territories.
-In summer, guided walking tours of The Canadian Trail and of the neighbouring port (Port Metro Vancouver) are offered.
+In summer, guided walking tours of The Canadian Trail and the neighbouring port (Port Metro Vancouver) are offered.

 Another attraction on the promenade is the giant sails.
 Each of the five sails is ninety feet high and is made of fibreglass coated with teflon.
 Until 2010, the sails were made of fabric.
 The sails are illuminated at night.
-Special colours are used for illumination during special events
+Special colours are used for illumination during major events

 Canada Place in Summer